 The Unnatural Philosophy of Kit March happened because I want genre stories about autistic queer and trans adults.
-(This does not much exist outside of fanfiction and internet writing.
-The vast majority of books about autistic characters are children’s books, YA books or adult books that feature a child autistic protagonist.)
 While all my novels feature autistic trans protagonists with the benefit of hindsight, they need rewriting to make this purposeful, not accidental.
-(The absence is all the more painful when one considers the vast number of autistic people who aren’t cishet.
-Honestly, it feels like most of us, although I have no idea what the data actually is.)
 So I’m writing this in order that something exists in the interim because I want to exist, somewhere.
 It will be far from polished; in fact, it’ll likely suffer all the plot holes and editing failures of a serial work written on the fly.
 Nonetheless, right now I believe representation to be more important than perfection, so I’m shoving my inner perfectionist into as deep a hole (or a wine jar) as I can manage.

 For those who need it laid out, Tes is an ace-aro non-binary trans autistic and Darius is a pan-aro trans masculine autistic.
-Everybody else is some combination of non-binary/binary trans, bi/pan, gay/lesbian, ace/aro, autistic, disabled.
-(There may be a few random queer cis people floating about.
-Maybe.)
+Everybody else is some combination of non-binary/binary trans, multi, gay/lesbian, ace/aro, autistic, disabled.
 This story isn’t a romance, despite the fact that dueting protagonists usually end up falling in love, because I am so damn tired of queer characters existing in only in terms of their romantic experiences.